Installing and Configuring the DMF Controller

 Read:

 View the contents of the snapshot named testsnap.
-The API action isn’t quite the same as the CLI command, since the CLI gives the snapshot contents translated into running-config style CLI commands but the API will give the raw, untranslated snapshot data.
+The API action isn’t quite the same as the CLI command, since the CLI gives the snapshot contents translated into running-config style CLI commands whereas the API produces the raw, untranslated snapshot data.

 Note: Using this API, the user can save the snapshot to a local file on a server.
 This is equivalent to copy snapshot://<filename> scp://<remote file location>.